ms-garshasbi/service-placement-simulator/README.md

 - [A Lightweight Learning-Based Approach for Online Edge-to-Cloud Service Placement](https://www.mdpi.com/2079-9292/15/1/65)

 ### Prerequisites
 To run the simulator, you need to install certain dependencies.
 This repository includes implementations of heuristics, metaheuristics, hyper-metaheuristics, and an NCO-based approach.
-The `Hybrid-metaheuristic` folder contains all implementations, including six heuristics, GA, PSO, PSO-GA, and GA-PSO.
-The `NCO-GA` folder includes an additional approach to solve the service placement problem, called NCO-GA.
-In each folder, there are two folders: one designed to run on the server-side and the other on the client-side.
+There are two folders: one designed to run on the server-side and the other on the client-side.
 To execute the server-side simulator, install Node.js on the server machine (preferably Ubuntu), navigate to the project directory, and install the following dependencies.

 ```bash
 npm init --yes